rust-lang/rust/src/doc/rustc-dev-guide/src/walkthrough.md

 - **Idea discussion/Pre-RFC**  A Pre-RFC is an early draft or design discussion of a feature.
 This stage is intended to flesh out the design space a bit and get a grasp on the different merits and problems with an idea.
-It's a great way to get early feedback on your idea before presenting it the wider audience.
+It's a great way to get early feedback on your idea before presenting it to the wider audience.
 You can find the original discussion [here][prerfc].
 - **RFC**  This is when you formally present your idea to the community for consideration.
 You can find the RFC [here][rfc].